qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/rastermiscellaneous.rst

 Tile Index
 ----------
-This tool builds a shapefile with a record for each input raster file, an attribute containing the filename, and a polygon geometry outlining the raster.
+This tool builds a vector layer with a record for each input raster file, an attribute containing the filename, and a polygon geometry outlining the raster.
 This output is suitable for use with MapServer as a raster tileindex.